vectormars/Deep-Learning/TensorFlow/ReadMe.md

 A TensorFlow program is typically split into two parts:
 1. **Construction phase**: Assemble a graph
-2. **Execution phase**: Use a session to execute operations in the graph.
+2. **Execution phase**: Use a **session** to execute operations in the graph.

+##### Sessions
+A session encapsulates the control and state of the TensorFlow runtime.
+A session without parameters will use the default graph created in the current session, otherwise the session class accepts a graph parameter, which is used in that session to be executed.

+In order to actually evaluate the nodes, we must run a computational graph within a session.

 #### TensorFlow Data Types
 * TensorFlow takes Python natives types: boolean, numeric (int, float), strings